 In chapter 17, while seeking victory, Moses could not act alone.
 He went up on the mountain and as long as he kept his staff raised, the Israelites were winning.
 The thing is, that staff can get awfully heavy.
 He needed Aaron and Hur to provide a seat of rest for him and then to hold up his arms.

 In chapter 18, while providing justice, again Moses needed help.
-Where it was a couple individuals who helped last chapter, this time a group of leaders were appointed.
-Rather than trying to do everything himself, Moses at Jethro’s wise advice appointed men to be judges over various numbers of people according to ability.
+In the last chapter, it was a couple of individuals who helped.
+This time it is a group of leaders who were appointed.
+Rather than trying to do everything himself, Moses followed Jethro’s wise advice and appointed men to be judges over various numbers of people according to ability.
 The desire and urge to do everything yourself only leads to burnout and bogs people down in the minutiae of the good (ch 18) so that they will never have the time for the great (ch 20)